iffybooks/host-a-website-at-home/README.md

 *(Note: From this point forward we'll invert the colors in screen captures in order to use less printer toner.)*

-First you'll set a password.
+❏ First you'll set a password.
 Type `passwd` at the command prompt, then press enter.

 <img src="images/vlcsnap-2024-05-04-18h08m03s537_border.png" />

 &nbsp;

-For the current pasword, type `orangepi` and press enter.
-(You won't see any characters appear onscreen as you type.)
+❏ For the current pasword, type `orangepi` and press enter, or `raspberrypi` if you're using a Raspberry Pi.
+You won't see any characters appear onscreen as you type.
 Then choose a new password and enter it.
-Write down your new password or store it in a password manager app.
+Write down your new password and/or store it in a password manager app.

 <img src="images/vlcsnap-2024-05-04-18h08m29s906_border.png" />

-You're currently logged in as a user called `orangepi`.
+❏ You're currently logged in as a user called `orangepi`.
 Next you'll switch to the `root` user and change its password.

-Type `su root` and press enter.
+❏ Type `su root` and press enter.
 At the prompt, enter the default password `orangepi`.

 <img title="" src="images/vlcsnap-2024-05-04-22h40m23s942_border.png" alt="" width="543">

-Now type `passwd` and press enter to set a new password for your `root` account.
+❏ Now type `passwd` and press enter to set a new password for your `root` account.

 <img title="" src="images/vlcsnap-2024-05-04-22h41m36s044_border.png" alt="" width="497">

-&nbsp;

-When you're done, run the command `su orangepi` to switch back to the user `orangepi`.
+❏ When you're done, run the command `su orangepi` to switch back to the user `orangepi`.

 <img title="" src="images/vlcsnap-2024-05-04-22h42m26s544_border.png" alt="" width="468">

 &nbsp;

+### Increase the onscreen text size (optional)

+If the onscreen text looks too small to read comfortably, follow the steps below to increase the size.
+Otherwise you can skip to the next step.

-The default font size is pretty small, so you may want to increase the size.
-Run the following command to open the `console-setup` preferences file with the text editor `nano`:
+❏ Run the following command to open the `console-setup` preferences file using the text editor `nano`:

 ```
 sudo nano /etc/default/console-setup